-British Airways moving flights from Terminal 3 into Terminal 5 with Iberia and American moving out
+British Airways moving flights from Terminal 3 into Terminal 5 as Iberia and American move out

 British Airways is consolidating its Heathrow flights in Terminal 5, with a swathe of routes moving across from Terminal 3.